Diptera-ai/LarvaeDispenser/README.md

 The program allows you to control, monitor, and analyze the aliquoting.
 The window is split to the control panel on the left, and ifo panel to its right.
-On the control panel, from top to bottom: input box for target number of larvae, basic operation buttons for start/stop/wash/calibrate, and system pressure switch.
+- On the control panel, from top to bottom: input box for target number of larvae, basic operation buttons for start/stop/wash/calibrate, and system pressure switch.
-On the info panel, first is the live count readout.
-Below it, framed under the label of 'plot', a display of the day's runs data.
-To the right of the graph, you can set the sensitivity threshold to account for debris in the water causing count inaccuracies (more information below in the work protocol).
+- On the info panel, first is the live count readout.
+Below it, framed under the label of 'plot', a display of the day's runs' data.
+To the right of the graph, you can set the sensitivity threshold to account for debris in the water causing inaccuracies (more information below in the work protocol).

 <br>